What is marketing momentum and why is it important?

 Marketing momentum refers to the idea that you can keep customers coming back with less and less force.
 For example, if you have a promotion that’s successful and results in referrals and new clients or customers, the frequency in which you need to do promotions can be less.
 This is important because it creates and sets the foundation for your business.

 Whether you are working off a detailed marketing plan or have never marketed your product before in your life, these steps are still relevant.

 Think about your standard client-type.
 How does this client like to receive information?
 Do you have an older demographic that prefers snail mail?
-Or is your client-type more likely to engage with an email?
-Decide which medium is best for communication with your audience and start a conversation.
+Or is your client-type more likely to engage with an email.
+Decide which method is best to communicate with your audience and start a conversation.
 The topic needs to be relevant, organic and time sensitive.

 In the example above, we started a conversation with customers to let them know there was something going on that was relevant to their everyday life.
 Reaching out to these same customers once the ban is lifted with an offer on bird-related products with access to bird-feeder cleaning instructions is an actionable offer.
-Now that the ban is lifted, we can feed the wild birds.
+Now that the bans are lifted, we can feed the wild birds.

 In Step 1, we made an educated assumption based on the knowledge we had about our customers.
 Consumer behavior is ever-changing and utilizing all methods of reach is important when you create an actionable offer.
 Depending on your budget, all different types of communication are recommended whether it be social media, Google Geofencing ads, snail mail, etc. Keep the momentum going by reaching your customers wherever they are in that moment.

 As a consumer, we make purchasing decisions based on price and overall quality.
 As a marketer, I know it’s possible to position a brand in such a way that consumers perceive a level of product excellence.
 In our fictitious example, we created marketing momentum by starting a conversation with our customers, creating a valuable offer, and retargeting our customers in different ways.